caj380/hass-digitalloggers/README.md

-# Google Assistant TTS for Home Assistant
+# digitalloggers custom component for Home
+Assistant

 This is a custom component bring back the deprecated digitalloggers component